-While the Commission did not meet the goals for the number of those assisted through HOME-funded rental assistance, they exceeded creation of units for non-homeless and special-needs residents.
+While the Commission did not meet the goals for the number of those assisted through HOME-funded rental assistance, the goal was exceeded the creation of units for non-homeless and special-needs residents.

 The number of non-homeless households provided affordable housing units is made up of one homeowner assisted through the Sonoma County Housing Rehabilitation Program.
-Twenty-Two existing units were rehabbed at the Sea Ranch Development.
+A total of twenty-two existing units were rehabbed at the Riverfield Homes and Park Village Developments.

-The number of homeless households supported through rental assistance is made up of 17 households assisted through the Sonoma County Housing Authority Tenant-Based Rental Assistance program.
+The number of homeless households supported through rental assistance is made up of twenty-eight households assisted through the Sonoma County Housing Authority Tenant-Based Rental Assistance program.
+A policy change was made to the TBRA program and it was determined that the Housing Authority would not be using HOME funds for TBRA.
+The Housing Authority has been working to wean people off of the HOME TBRA program.

-The number of special needs households consists of six Section 504 Accessible Units provided through Disability Services and Legal Center housing modifications to provide accessibility.
+The number of special needs households consists of five Section 504 accessible units provided through Disability Services and Legal Center housing modifications to provide accessibility.

-Please note that, in order to follow HUD's instruction that the numbers reported in this section are consistent with the accomplishments reported at the Activity Level in IDIS, the results only include CDBG and HOME results.
+Please note that, in order to follow HUD's instruction that the numbers reported in this section are consistent with the accomplishments reported at the activity level in IDIS, the results only include CDBG and HOME results.
 ESG accomplishments are reported in CR-05 and SAGE.